ten-protocol/sample-applications/number-guessing-game/README.md

 Without Obscuro, it would be possible to look up the internal state of the contract and cheat, and the game wouldn't work.

 The contract functionality comes with two contracts; a basic ERC20 contract which allows the user to hold assets and pay the entrance fee to the game, and the game contract itself.
-This includes a test for that contract, a sample script hat deploys that contract, and an example of a task implementation, which simply lists the available accounts.
+This includes a test for that contract, and a sample script that deploys that contract.

 In developing this game, the following tools were used:
 * Git (Source code versioning tool)